-Bit Description 31:05 Reserved the Firmwar e Image Down field specifies the action that is taken on the image dow load command or on a previously downloaded and plathe following table.
+Bit Description 31:05 Reserved Activate Action (AA): This field specifies the action that is taken on the image of the Firmware Image Download command or on a previously downloaded and The actions are indicated in the following table.
 Value Definition 04:03 00b Downloaded image replaces the image indicated by the Firmware Slot field.
 This image is not activated.
 01b Downloaded image replaces the image indicated by the Firmware Slot field.
 This image is activated at the next reset.
 10b The image indicated by the Firmware Slot field is activated at the next reset.
 11b Reserved 02:00 applicable.
-I cifies the firmware slot that shall be used for the Activacified is 0h, then the controller shall choose the firmware
+I cifies the firmware slot that shall be used for the Activation of the controller shall choose the firmware ·